The Red Centre Way6-day itinerary

 Day 6: Uluru to Alice Springs (445km)

 Turn north onto the Stuart Highway towards Alice.
 If four-wheel driving, leave time to explore the sandstone bluffs and cliffs of Rainbow Valley, which are particularly stunning in the early morning and late afternoon light when the rainbow-like rock bands are highlighted.
-From here Alice is only 100 kilometres away.
+From here Alice is only 100km away.

 Download the Red Centre Way itinerary